Dark-Elektron/cavsim2d/README.md

 cavs.add_cavity([tesla], names=['TESLA'], plot_labels=['TESLA'])
 ```

-The `names` keyword is a list of othe names of the Cavities objects.
-This is the name under which the simulation results
+The `names` parameter is a list of custom names for each `Cavity` object.
+These names are used to label
-related for the Cavity is saved.
-The `plot_labels` keyword contain the legend labels.
-If no entry is made, a default
+corresponding simulation results.
+The optional `plot_labels` parameter specifies legend labels for visualizations.
-name is assigned.
+If not provided, default labels will be generated.

 Now we are ready to run our first analysis and print the quantities of interest (qois) for the fundamental mode (FM).